chatwoot/docs/docs/self-hosted/deployment/gcp.md

 title: "GCP Chatwoot deployment guide"
 ---

 This guide will deploy chatwoot on a single VM in GCP.
+For a cloud native deployment, use our [helm charts](https://github.com/chatwoot/charts) with Google Kubernetes Engine(GKE).

 > **NOTE**: This guide is a work in progress and your mileage may vary.